shuo9898-zs/shuo9898-zs.github.io/_pages/about.md

 ## About me

-I am a third-year PhD candidate at New York University conducting research on driving simulation and human behavior modeling for autonomous driving.
+I am a third-year PhD candidate at New York University.

 My research focuses on designing and building HCI-driven, VR-based driving simulation platforms on top of CARLA and Unreal Engine to study complex driving interactions that are difficult or impractical to observe in the real world.